Greenheart/greenheart.github.io/src/content/posts/keystatic-sveltekit-markdoc.md

 If you take one thing away from all this, let it be the fact that it's really important to create good public APIs for your library.
 Just look at what happened thanks to `@keystatic/core` making the right building blocks available to allow customization beyond what was originally intended.

-This approach has already simplified some of my projects.
+This way of integrating Keystatic with SvelteKit has already simplified several of my projects.
 It could certainly be refined though, so you're welcome to join the discussion and help make it better.
+One interesting area would be to try how it works with other SvelteKit adapters, and submit issues and pull requests to make the integration easier to use.

 **Check out the [keystatic-sveltekit](https://github.com/Greenheart/keystatic-sveltekit) repository to learn how to add Keystatic to your project.**

-Please share what you build using SvelteKit and Keystatic!
+I'm looking forward to hear what you build using SvelteKit and Keystatic!

 Happy hacking!